gionaufal/React-fundamentals/README.md

 ### NPM
-To start npm in the folder, $npm init to save a dependency in the package.json file, $npm install <module> --save
+To start npm in the folder, $npm init.

+To save a dependency in the package.json file, $npm install <module> --save

 ### Webpack
 It is a code bundler.

 What it needs to know:
   1. Your root JS file
   2. Which transformations to make in the code
   3. Location to spit the transformed code